Add To Favorites

 Gautama Buddha was born in 563 BC and lived in northern India.
 The name Buddha means enlightened one.
 Among the Buddha's basic teachings are the Four Noble Truths and the Eightfold Path.
 His birthday, the Day of Vesak, is a national holiday in parts of Asia.

-Using Crayola® Model Magic, sculpt a Buddha that is similar to one you found in your research.
+Using Crayola® Model Magic, have students sculpt a Buddha that is similar to one they found in their research.
 Try to duplicate his posture, placement of hands and legs, clothing, and adornments in your sculpture.
 Dry.

-Cover your art area with newspaper.
-With Crayola Watercolors and Watercolor Brushes, paint your Buddha figure in authentic colors.
+Cover art area with newspaper.
+With Crayola Watercolors and Watercolor Brushes, paint the Buddha figure in authentic colors.
 Dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step